How to Read (and Learn From) Every Email Newsletter You Subscribe to

 If, like me, you mainly read curated email newsletters that recommend articles, videos, and other forms of content, you need a read–it–later app.

-Highlights and annotations in Obsidian become atomic notes that inspire future articles I write.
+Highlights and annotations in Tana become atomic notes that inspire future articles I write.
 This is an example of the Generation Effect.

 Use Spaced Repetition and Active Recall